 Therapy with a psychomotrician

-Which shrink to choose for which type of therapy?
+Which “psy” to choose for which type of therapy?

 For anxiety, you can consult a psychologist or psychiatrist who specializes in cognitive or behavioral therapy, often used for this type of disorder.
 Sometimes medication is also necessary, and you may be referred to a psychiatrist.

-Both can manage depressed patients, but in many cases medication is needed to supplement therapy.
+Both psychologist or psychiatrist can manage depressed patients, but in many cases medication is needed to supplement therapy.
 In this case, it is better to turn to a psychiatrist.

 If you are overworked, or “burned out”, you can consult a psychologist or psychiatrist to help you get through it.
-But only a doctor, such as a psychiatrist, can prescribe a work stoppage.
+But only a doctor, such as a psychiatrist, can prescribe a medical leave from work.
 Your family doctor or occupational physician may also do this.

 OCD (Obsessive Compulsive Disorder)